 The Golden GATEway cloning system combines Golden Gate and Multisite Gateway cloning for construction of complex plasmids in a predefined order.
 This system was specifically designed for generating transgenesis constructs, but is also suitable for creating fusion proteins, and can be used in many different model organisms.

 This kit consists of one 96-well plate, and will be shipped as bacterial glycerol stocks on dry ice.
 Samples should be frozen at -80°C immediately upon arrival.
-Individual plasmids can be ordered at $65 per plasmid, and will be shipped as bacterial stabs
+Individual plasmids can be ordered from each plasmid page and will be shipped as bacterial stabs.

 Golden GATEway cloning--a combinatorial approach to generate fusion and recombination constructs.
 Kirchmaier S, Lust K, Wittbrodt J. PLoS One 2013 Oct 7;8(10):e76117. doi: 10.1371/journal.pone.0076117.
 PubMed PMID 24116091.